open-telemetry/oteps/text/metrics/0146-metrics-prototype-scenarios.md

 store.process_order("customerA", {"tomato": 1})
 ```

-When the store is closed, we will report the following metrics:
+We will need the following metrics every minute:

 **Order info:**